RoyaRahmani/PreProcess/README.md

 # PreProcess

-the main steps to preprocess your data for a machine learning project
+The main steps to preprocess your data for a machine learning project.